 Key players in our white chocolate cake

-I love the consistency of this frosting, and the white chocolate flavor is PERFECT!
+I love the consistency of this creamy frosting, and the white chocolate flavor is PERFECT!

 How to Make a White Chocolate Raspberry Cake